e2-dunstan/CGDGameJam3/Post-mortem.md

 The key system at is base is very simple.
 Two arrays, one of the keys themselves and one of the lights relating to those keys.
 Once a key is collected the key calls back to its manager to disable that key in the scene and turn on the appropriate light.
 Once all keys have been collected a function is then called which the other systems can hook into to play cutscenes, end the game, etc.

 Enemies - Dan
+As this game was a sound based horror game, making the enemies have a pressence was key.
+The core enemy pathing is incredibly simple, just randomisation between multiple connecting nodes.
+This allowed for more effort to go into how they react to the player, for example:
+* When a player comes into range of the enemy, the enemy range is extended causing the player to actively run away and prevents an unwanted loop of the enemy constantly changing states.
+* If the player increases there movement speed, the enemy range is increased to compensate and act as a consequence for the player being louder.
+* Shining the given flashlight at an enemy will reveal the enemy's location but will simultaneously notify the enemy of the player's location, even at a distance.
+Combine this with the random movements and it creates a system where the player doesn't know where the enemies are and have to be cautious when navigating around them.
+Two enemy types are used that have different speeds allowing for a variety of approaches to be taken from moving cautiously around them to running away upon contact.

 Flashlight - Ben